Bills Digest No. 81, 2023-24

 Alternative verdicts

-Item 6 repeals and replaces the existing provision for alternative verdicts in section 474.16B to reflect the new underlying offence and aggravated offences.
-Effectively this allows for the ‘trier of fact’ (either the judge or a jury), where they are not satisfied a person is guilty of one of the aggravated offences to nonetheless find the person guilty of the underlying offence or the other aggravated offence.
+Item 6 repeals and replaces the existing provision for alternative verdicts in section 474.17B to reflect the new underlying offence and aggravated offences.
+Effectively this allows for the ‘trier of fact’ (either the judge or a jury), where they are not satisfied a person is guilty of one of the aggravated offences, to nonetheless find the person guilty of the underlying offence or the other aggravated offence.
 Proposed subsection 474.17B(2) provides these alternative verdicts only apply if the person has been accorded procedural fairness in relation to the finding.

 Application

+Item 7 provides that the Bill’s amendments will apply to material transmitted after the commencement of the Bill regardless of whether the material was created or altered before or after commencement.
 The Explanatory Memorandum characterises this approach as ‘operationally necessary because it would be impossible for the prosecution to prove, based on admissible evidence, precisely when material was created or altered and whether that was before or after the commencement of this Bill’.
 It states:

 It is appropriate for the new offences to apply to material created or altered prior to the commencement of the Bill given that the prosecution will still need to prove that the transmission of the material and absence of consent occurred following the commencement of the Bill.
 In a prosecution of the aggravated offence at subsection 474.17AA(5), the prosecution would also still need to prove that the person intentionally created or altered the material, it just will not matter whether that occurred before or after the commencement of the Bill.[91]